linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

           servicePort: 80
 ```

-To use this example definition, substitute "managed-cert-name" and
+To use this example definition, substitute `managed-cert-name` and
-"static-ip-name" with the short names defined in your project (n.b. use the name
+`static-ip-name` with the short names defined in your project (n.b. use the name
 for the IP address, not the address itself).

 The managed certificate will take about 30-60 minutes to provision, but the